TheSeriousProgrammer/Info-Protect/README.md

   3/.The respective <filename>.secure must be passed in the decryption menu to obtain the desired decrypted file

   4/.
 Extremely Secure as the encryption happens in the binary level

+>>>>Universal_file_encrypter_2.0.py
+  0/.Takes any file with size lesser than the the file to encrypted as password

+  1/.Can encrypt any file

+  2/.If the input file has the name <filename>.<extension> then the output file will have the namse as <filename>.secure

+  3/.The respective <filename>.secure must be passed in the decryption menu to obtain the desired decrypted file

+  4/.
+Extremely Secure as the encryption happens in the binary level

+  5/.Skyrocketed data protection to extremely big password obtained form password files...

+  6/.The bigger the files which have to encrypted or decrypted the greater the amount of execution will be

+  7/.This program cannot encrypt files larger than 70% the size of your ram

 Gui versions are under developement.....